jiewwantan/nutrient_json_db/README.md

 # Parsing USDA food database

 This project loads the USDA food database in json format and parses the data into components that usable for analysis in a time and computation efficient manner.
-Finally food nutrient info can be displayed to users in both plot or table.
+Finally food nutrient info can be displayed to users in a plot and tables (CSV files).
 Zinc content plot is displayed in the final result.
 The other nutrient content type would work similarly.

 [image1]: https://github.com/jiewwantan/nutrient_json_db/blob/master/zinc_content.png "Zinc Content"